Privacy Notice

 We may also use your personal data in the following areas:

-• any complaints you have made about services.
+• Any complaints you have made about services.

-• any incidents you may have been involved in while you were receiving treatment and care from us.
+• Any incidents you may have been involved in while you were receiving treatment and care from us.

-• any training, education, supervision delivered to you by us
+• Any training, education, supervision delivered to you by us.

 • CCTV (closed-circuit television) and use of multimedia device.